Checklist for a production peer¶

 FABRIC_CFG_PATH.
 It defaults to

 /var/hyperledger/production.
 The user running the peer needs to own and have write access to this directory.
 The best practice is to store this data in persistent storage.
 This prevents the ledger and any installed chaincodes from being lost if your peer containers are destroyed for some reason.
+Note that ledger snapshots will be written to

 gossip: # Bootstrap set to initialize gossip with. # This is a list of other peers that this peer reaches out to at startup. # Important: The endpoints here have to be endpoints of peers in the same # organization, because the peer would refuse connecting to these endpoints # unless they are in the same organization as the peer. bootstrap: 127.0.0.1:7051 # Overrides the endpoint that the peer publishes to peers # in its organization.
 For peers in foreign organizations # see 'externalEndpoint' endpoint: # This is an endpoint that is published to peers outside of the organization. # If this isn't set, the peer will not be known to other organizations. externalEndpoint: # NOTE: orgLeader and useLeaderElection parameters are mutual exclusive. # Setting both to true would result in the termination of the peer # since this is undefined state.
 If the peers are configured with # useLeaderElection=false, make sure there is at least 1 peer in the # organization that its orgLeader is set to true. # Defines whenever peer will initialize dynamic algorithm for # "leader" selection, where leader is the peer to establish # connection with ordering service and use delivery protocol # to pull ledger blocks from ordering service. useLeaderElection: false # Statically defines peer to be an organization "leader", # where this means that current peer will maintain connection # with ordering service and disseminate block across peers in # its own organization.
 Multiple peers or all peers in an organization # may be configured as org leaders, so that they all pull # blocks directly from ordering service. orgLeader: true # Gossip state transfer related configuration state: # indicates whenever state transfer is enabled or not # default value is true, i.e. state transfer is active # and takes care to sync up missing blocks allowing # lagging peer to catch up to speed with rest network enabled: false pvtData: implicitCollectionDisseminationPolicy: # requiredPeerCount defines the minimum number of eligible peers to which the peer must successfully # disseminate private data for its own implicit collection during endorsement.
 Default value is 0. requiredPeerCount: 0 # maxPeerCount defines the maximum number of eligible peers to which the peer will attempt to # disseminate private data for its own implicit collection during endorsement.
 Default value is 1. maxPeerCount: 1